arachlin22/bimm143_github/README.md

 # BIMM143
-my classwork from BIMM143 S25 at UCSD
+my classwork from BIMM143 S25 at UC San Diego.